pingcap/talent-plan/rust/projects/parallelism/project.md

 operating system, and letting the crate ecosystem experiment with advanced data structures.
 Their presence is an artifact of Rust's development history and origins as a [CSP]-style language like go.
-Other libraries like [`crossbeam`] provide more sophisticated alternatives that provide alternative, and (😉) sometimes more suitable options_.
+Other libraries like [`crossbeam`] provide more sophisticated alternatives, and sometimes more suitable options_ 😉.

-Your thread pool will need to deal with the case where the spawned function panics &mdash; simply letting panics destroy the threads in your pool would quickly deplete its pool of threads.
+Your thread pool will need to deal with the case where the spawned function panics &mdash; simply letting panics destroy the threads in your pool would quickly deplete its available threads.
 So if a thread in your pool panics you need to make sure that the total number of threads doesn't decrease.
 So what should you do?
-You have two options: let the thread die and spawn another, or catch the panic and keep the existing thread running.
+You have at least two options: let the thread die and spawn another, or catch the panic and keep the existing thread running.
 What are the tradeoffs?
 You've got to pick one, but leave a comment in your code explaining your choice.

 Some of the tools at your disposal are `[thread::spawn]`, [`catch_unwind`], [`mpsc`] channels, [`Mutex`], crossbeam's [`mpmc`] channels, and `thread`s